+Financial Implications

+See Appendix C.

-Financial Implications Appendix C. Contribution to the Delivery of the Strategic Plan The Strategic Plan 2016-2020 sets out what we want to achieve in four main themes.
-The development of the strategy will contribute most significantly towards the themes of 'healthy and safe communities', 'clean, green and welcoming places to live' and also 'a vibrant and prosperous economy'.
-Equality, Diversity and Human Rights Implications An Equalities Impact Assessment (EIA) and wider impact assessment have been completed to ensure we have met our legal obligations under the Equality Act and actions have been identified to reduce any negative impact where possible.
+Contribution to the Delivery of the Strategic Plan

+The Strategic Plan 2016-2020 sets out what we want to achieve.
+The development of the scheme will contribute most significantly towards the theme of 'healthy and safe communities' by fewer people and families being homeless by the allocation of affordable homes to those in the greatest level housing need.

+Equality, Diversity and Human Rights Implications

+An Equalities Impact Assessment (EIA) and wider impact assessment have been completed to ensure we have met our legal obligations under the Equality Act and actions have been identified to reduce any negative impact where possible.
 The EIA has assessed how the changes are likely to affect applicants and will shape how we consult with them to minimise and mitigate any negative effect as a consequence of the changes.